Fireman9/SKteam_KLfilter/SoftwareRequirementsSpecification.md

 - Accurate polynomial coefficients for the OCV model.
 - Initial battery parameters: capacity, resistance, and capacitance values.

+# Component Structure

+The project is divided into the following components:

+## Main Component (`main.py`)
+- **init_EKF**: Initializes the Extended Kalman Filter with the given parameters.
+- **plot_simulation_results**: Plots the simulation results including true voltage, measured voltage, true SoC, estimated SoC, and current.
+- **update_simulation_step**: Updates the battery simulation and the EKF for the current time step.

+## Battery Component (`Battery.py`)
+- **Battery**: Simulates battery behavior using the Thevenin model.
+Includes methods for updating battery state, and properties for current, voltage, state of charge, and OCV.

+## Polynomial Component (`Polynomial.py`)
+- **Polynomial**: Represents and manipulates polynomials.
+Includes methods for evaluating the polynomial and computing its derivative.

+## Extended Kalman Filter Component (`ExtendedKalmanFilter.py`)
+- **ExtendedKalmanFilter**: Implements the EKF algorithm for state estimation of non-linear systems.
+Includes methods for updating and predicting the state estimate and covariance matrix.

+## Experiment Protocol Component (`launch_experiment_protocol.py`)
+- **launch_experiment_protocol**: Simulates a battery charge and discharge experiment by calling an external callback function with the desired current values at each time step.

 ## System Architecture Diagram
 ```plantuml
 @startuml